FDNS(1) fdns man page FDNS(1)

 Use this session keepalive value instead of the one in the

 server file.
-A HTTP2 PING exchange is initiated if there is no
+A query for example.com domain is initiated if

-DNS query activity in order to keep the HTTP 2 connection op‐
+there is no DNS query activity in order to keep the HTTP 2 con‐

-tion.
-For most servers we are using a random value between 60
+nection open.
+For most servers we are using values between 25

-and 90 seconds.
-In many cases you can bump it above 120 sec‐
+and 40 seconds.
+In many cases you can bump the keepalive above

 Example: